lyon-fnal/lyon-fnal.github.io/content/talks/index.md

 A.L.
 Lyon, **Long Term Vision for LArSoft**, LArSoft <a href="">Workshop</a> 2019, June 2019 [<a href="https://indico.fnal.gov/event/20453/session/9/contribution/16/material/slides/0.pdf">material</a>]

 A.L.
-Lyon, **Muon g-2**, I have presented versions of this talk in many different places including university colloquia (N.C.
+Lyon, **The Muon g-2 Experiment**, I have presented versions of this talk in many different places including university colloquia (N.C.
 State), seminars (Argonne National Laboratory, University of Maryland, University of Minnesota, National Taiwan University), public libraries (Indian Prairie, Woodridge, Deerfield), and other venues.
 Last given to Quarknet Teachers Workshop in 2018 [<a href="https://gm2-docdb.fnal.gov/cgi-bin/private/RetrieveFile?docid=13158&filename=quarknet2018.pdf&version=1">material</a>]